Inverpeffer

 Inverpeffer (Inbhir Pheofhair) was a hamlet that once existed in Angus, Scotland until around 1941, when it was demolished during the building of East Haven airfield.

+David of Inverpeffer was one of the signatories to the Performance of Fealty to Edward I, signed in August 1296 at Berwick upon Tweed.

 It was on a return journey from Inverpeffer to Barry in 1797 that loomwright Thomas Lowson fell asleep in grassland belonging to Major William Phillips.
 Lowson, enamoured of the area, approached Phillips, securing a feu of land, and built the first house in the village that was to become Carnoustie.

 Today, a single building from the former hamlet remains.